Kl4rry/simp/README.md

 cargo install --git https://github.com/Kl4rry/simp
 ```

 The latest bulid is very likely buggy and unfinished.
+You can always also just grab the latest binary from actions build artifacts.

 ### Manual